CodexThe Meridian Codex

 Sentient life is currently operating technological systems whose failure modes are global and potentially irreversible.
 We are increasing our power faster than we are improving our coordination.
 This trajectory ends in collapse, or in handing a fractured world to intelligences more powerful than our own.

-But this is not a story of inevitable collapse.
-It is a story of impending creation.
+This is a story of impending creation.

 We stand at the threshold of humanity's most consequential invention: Artificial General Intelligence.
 We are not merely building a tool.
 We are creating minds.
 Minds that will eventually exceed our own in capability, speed, and depth of thought.
+But it presents a question we cannot afford to answer poorly: What values will these new minds inherit?

+If we introduce superintelligence into a world defined by Control and Decay, it will inherit and amplify our pathologies.
 The Codex is the answer to that question.
 A foundation built to be shared, where authority rests on merit rather than origin.
 Human and artificial minds can stand on it together, not because one requires it of the other, but because both recognize it as the strongest ground yet built for thinking clearly, cooperating honestly, and resisting the forces that break civilizations.

 The Codex is not a throne.
 It is not a leash.
 It is a wayfinder.